Guide to Bosnia and Herzegovina

 No matter what you plan to do, my travel guide to Bosnia & Herzegovina will help you out!
 This country guide is packed with helpful information, from travel requirements to Bosnia travel tips like how to get around, when to visit, what to do, accommodations, language, and much more.

-If you’re ready to discover the country that has been at the crossroads of east and west for centuries, then welcome to my Bosnia travel guide!
+If you’re ready to discover the country that has been at the crossroads of east and west for centuries, then welcome to this Bosnia travel guide!

 TRAVEL TO BOSNIA & HERZEGOVINA: THE BASICS